 In terms of sales recruitment and where the most opportunities may lie, I’ve referenced an article before about why Inside Sales is one of the most cost effective and growing sales types of sales role which you can view here.
 And given its predominantly remote with limited face to face contact I suspect it will boom even further as companies previously relying on field sales try and save money, shifting their budgets to a more remote/ cloud based sales offering.

 Additionally as important as selling is, customer retention is going to be equally key, and with a number of your clients wanting to cut spend and being called by empathetic business developers offering cheaper services, great account managers are going to be worth their weight in gold.

 Overall we’re confident the recruitment market for salespeople will definitely pick up once things settle back down, there’s of course going to be a bit of a lull post lockdown while people decide what they are going to do and watch how their competitors move, but there will be opportunities for the right people and those that pitch themselves in line with what the market needs.

-Zero Surplus provides specialist commercial sales & business development recruitment services for the East of England, focussing primarily on Cambridgeshire, Norfolk, Essex, Suffolk, Bedfordshire and Hertfordshire.
+Zero Surplus provides specialist commercial sales & business development recruitment services for the East of England, focussing primarily on Cambridgeshire, Norfolk, Essex, Suffolk, Bedfordshire, Milton Keynes and Hertfordshire.
 We recruit everything from Business Development Executives, to Head of Sales and Account Managers, and have a high success rate of delivering staff for roles other people have struggled to fill.

 I hope this has given some insight into how the current climate may affect your industry.
 And of course, if you need any advice or support please don’t hesitate and get in touch.